jacdevv/reddit_shorts/README.md

 A program that automatically fetches reddit posts, then creates a YouTube short content out of it.
 It is very easy to use, requiring barely any manual work to make the videos.
 It can only make 1 video at a time, using 1 background video and multiple background music.
 The program is very customizable from the terminal.

 # How To Use
 Inside of the `src` folder there is a sub-folder: Background.
-Paste a `background` video (under the name *background.mp4*) and a background music (under the name *music.mp3*).
+Paste a `background` video (under the name *background.mp4*) and a background music.
 Note that you can place more than 1 background music and the program will randomly pick one (name it *music-1.mp3*, *music-2.mp3*, etc. The program automatically counts how many music files there are).
 If you plan to upload the video to the internet, please use your own content for the background or a fair-use content you downloaded.

 After that, create a .env file containing:
 - CLIENT_KEY = ...
 (From Reddit)